vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Wilson, Frances

 1975 The Love of Krishna.
-The Kr.s.ṇakarn. āmr.ta of Līlāśuka Bilvama˙ngala.
+The Kr̥ṣṇakarṇāmr̥ta of Līlāśuka Bilvama˙ngala.
 Edited with an Introduction [and Translation].
 Philadelphia.
 Haney Foundation

 Series 14.